tranhelen/tranhelen/_drafts/2016-11-28-betterwriting.md

 category: [blog, creative]
 slug: 7-writing-tips
 ---
-I have collected some rules which have improved my writing dramatically.
+I have collected some rules which has improved my writing dramatically over the past year.

 **Remove the drama.** Poorly written articles are riddled with hard paragraph breaks with dramatic sentences in lieu of a thesis.
 See what happens to your article if you simply deleted them.